-- 1. Specific aims; - 2.
-Background and significance; - 3.
+- 1. Specific aims: - 2.
+Background and significance: - 3.
 Research design and methods, including: - 4.
-Subject population, research setting, subject recruitment procedures; - 5.
+Participant population, research setting, participant recruitment procedures; - 5.
 Data collection procedures and measures (including copies of instruments); - 6.
 Whether any data constitutes "protected health information" (PHI) under HIPAA (see Section II.D) and, if so, by which of the six routes the investigator plans to seek approval to collect PHI; - 7.
 Analysis plan; - 8.
-Procedures for obtaining and documenting the informed consent of the subjects; - 9.
-Provisions for subject and data confidentiality; - 10.
-Statement of potential research risks to subjects; - 11.
-Statement of potential research benefits to subjects; and - 12.
+Procedures for obtaining and documenting the informed consent of the participants; - 9.
+Provisions for participant and data confidentiality; - 10.
+Statement of potential research risks to participants; - 11.
+Statement of potential research benefits to participants; and - 12.
 Investigator experience.

-Each submission must include all attachments requested in the form, including but not limited to:
+Each submission must include all applicable attachments requested in the form, including but not limited to:

-- 13. The complete protocol;

-- 14. A proposed informed consent document;
+- 13. The complete protocol; - 14.
+A proposed informed consent document;

-- 15. All recruitment materials intended to be seen or heard by potential subjects, such as a brochure (if one exists), advertisements /notices, scripts or "talking points;"

-- 16. Any relevant application for funding

-- 17. The relevant HIPAA application, if approval to collect PHI is sought under one of the three routes subject to IRB review: (a) Authorization, (b) Waiver of Authorization, or (c) De-Identification (see Section II.D).
+- 15. All recruitment materials intended to be seen or heard by potential participants, such as a brochure (if one exists), advertisements /notices, scripts or "talking points;" - 16.
+The relevant HIPAA application, if approval to collect PHI is sought under one of the three routes subject to IRB review: (a) Authorization, (b) Waiver of Authorization, or (c) De-Identification (see Section II.D).
 The IRB Administrator will forward the HIPAA form to the HIPAA Privacy Officer, who will return it promptly with a written opinion as to compliance with federal and institutional requirements.